carbogninalberto/pyGENP/README.md

 - Constant Add: a random value is added to constants
 - Operator Flip: a operator is flipped with another

+### Elitism
+The best individual of the current generation has a reserved place in the next one.
+It doesn't undergo mutation and it can be used as a parent in crossover to generate next generation's offsprings.

 ### Fitness Calculation
 Is possible to provide a custom fitness function and also specify if maximize or minimize it.